A Major Milestone for Woodlawn!

 Karen and Dwayne Bowman, Founders of Woodlawn, and parents of two graduates (Sawyer ’11, Sydney ’14) have donated to the school the sixty-one acres of land that form our campus, and five buildings, Stinson Hall; the Carriage House; the Garden Shed; Jackson Hall and Klein Hall.

-This gift is valued at $4,800,000, but it is truly priceless, and it reflects just part of the incredible gifts of passion, vision, energy, talent, servant leadership and financial investments the Bowmans had devoted to our school.
+This gift is valued at $4,800,000, but it is truly priceless, and it reflects just part of the incredible gifts of passion, vision, energy, talent, servant leadership and financial investments the Bowmans have devoted to our school.

 Nineteen years ago, Karen and Dwayne created Woodlawn to pursue a vision of excellence in which high achievement and engaged learning reinforce and enhance each other.
 They knew an approach to educating the whole child that utilizes hands-on, integrated, project-based, experiential learning would be the best way to prepare children for the 21st century’s dynamic challenges and opportunities.